ANRGUSC/planR/README.md

 # SafeCampus-RL

-A simulation system designed to study and analyze the dynamics of infection spread in a campus setting.
-It's structured within a reinforcement learning framework, utilizing tools for modeling, simulation, interaction, and management.
+A tool that simulates infection spread and facilitates the exploration of various RL algorithms in response to epidemic challenges.
+SafeCampus incorporates a custom RL environment, informed by stochastic epidemic models.
 ## Table of Contents
 1. [Description](#description)
 2. [System Architecture](#system-architecture)